Srbac: Austria-Hungary

 In the late 19th century Svinjar was under Austro-Hungary.
 In 1888 a primary school was opened in Svinjar.
 Between the years of 1899 to 1921 around 7,000 Poles and around 5,000 Ukrainians migrated and settled in the area.
 Towards the end of 1929 a medical centre was also opened in Svinjar.
 On 2 November 1933 the minister of internal affairs of the Kingdom of Yugoslavia changed the town name into Srbac.

 Yugoslavia

 During World War II these parts were frequently invaded by all the warring sides.
 During the 1970s Srbac saw rapid growth with the opening of a new textile factory and a packaging material factory.
 However, economic growth stopped during the Bosnian War.
 Srbac was bombarded 3 times during the war by Croatian forces in the summer of 1992 only.
 No one was killed in these 3 incidents and Srbac suffered only minor structural damage.

 Demographics

 Population

-According to the 2013 census results, the municipality has 17,587, while the town of Srbac had the population of 2,707 inhabitants.
+According to the 2013 census results, the municipality has 17,587, while the town of Srbac had a population of 2,707 inhabitants.